 - A population of 324,307;

 - More than 10% of people speaking a language other than English at home and more than 16% were born overseas.

-Our Partnership presents annually to Government on our region's priorities.
-However, in early 2019, the Partnership completed a Barwon Outcomes Roadmap (PDF 648.86 KB) - a summary of the key outcomes the Partnership is striving to achieve long term, as well as a description of the actions and key projects the Partnership is focussing on, and what success will look like for the region.
+Barwon Partnership's regional priorities are presented annually to Government on our region's priorities.
+In early 2019, the Partnership completed a Barwon Outcomes Roadmap (PDF 648.86 KB) - a summary of the key long term outcomes the Partnership is striving to achieve and what success will look like for the region.
+The roadmap also includes a description of the actions and key projects the Partnership is focussing on.